bol-edu/quantum-inspired_trading/README.md

 <img src="https://user-images.githubusercontent.com/11850122/157410864-081a295e-f9a1-45fb-a2c7-c7d8faa9d1ca.png" width=60%>

-Replace the origional AAT Q2 files in `/Accelerated_Algorithmic_Trading/hw/pricingEngine` with the files in submitted sbm/sqa directory
+Replace the origional AAT Q2 files in `/Accelerated_Algorithmic_Trading/hw/pricingEngine` with the files in submitted sbm/sqa directory.
+You also can use prebuild SBM/SQA xclbin files in submitted prebuild_xclbin directory and skip the following build steps.

 Merge AAT & SBM sources: